 This is the stage where you explore all of your options and perhaps “try them on” to see how it would feel or you explore different ways you can get to where you want to go.
 It’s important to take your time in this phase and truly explore.

 People often get impatient and feel uncomfortable with the lack of certainty.
 They may even try to bypass this stage by just choosing something to get out of this stage.
-Unfortunately, if you let your impatience and discomfort get the best of you, you’ll run the risk of heading down a dead end road.
+Unfortunately, if you let your impatience and discomfort get the best of you, you’ll run the risk of heading down a dead-end road.

-As a career development coach I strongly encourage my clients to know WHO they are before they decide WHAT it is they want to do.
-This requires self-assessment, self-discovery and self-confidence in your unique gifts and talents.
+As a career development coach, I strongly encourage my clients to know WHO they are before they decide WHAT it is they want to do.
+This requires self-assessment, self-discovery, and self-confidence in your unique gifts and talents.
 Reassure yourself that you will come to an option that feels right to you, just give it time.

 The other thing to watch in this stage is the opposite, which is exploring so much that you get confused and stuck in considering options.
 Sometimes people fear making a change and hang out in the exploration stage as a safety zone to not take any risks.
 Make sure you aren’t doing this either.

-Stage three is what I call action or visualization.
-In this stage you have clarity about where you want to go and you start to develop a strategic plan to get there.
+Stage three is what I call to action or visualization.
+In this stage, you have clarity about where you want to go and you start to develop a strategic plan to get there.
 You might know where you want to go, but you’re unclear of a plan to get there and this is something that can be established during this stage.

-You can also share with a close friend, partner, significant other or spouse and ask them to be an accountability buddy to you.
+You can also share with a close friend, partner, significant other, or spouse and ask them to be an accountability buddy to you.